Frank Muñoz

-Frank Muñoz (born 14 August 1983) is a Spanish heavyweight kickboxer fighting in the SUPERKOMBAT Fighting Championship where he is the 2013 SUPERKOMBAT World Grand Prix Tournament Champion.
+Frank Muñoz (born 14 August 1983) is a Spanish heavyweight kickboxer, who has competed in the SUPERKOMBAT Fighting Championship, where he is a former 2013 SUPERKOMBAT World Grand Prix Tournament Champion.
 He is also the former WAKO-Pro K-1 European champion.

 Biography and career

 Frank Muñoz was adopted by Menorcan family and spent his first days on the island.
 He started kickboxing in Barcelona in 2005 at Esportrogent gym with former fullcontact champion Xavi Moya.
 He had been inspired after watching Remy Bonjasky fight on television.
 In 2008 he moved to Amsterdam and joined Vos Gym.
 He was trained by Ivan Hippolyte and had famous sparring partners like Mirko Filipović, Remy Bonjasky.
 After that he joined Chakuriki Gym in 2010, trained by Thom Harinck alongside Le Banner, Braddock Silva, Peter Aerts and Hesdy Gerges he faced some top fighters.

 He was Spanish Muay thai professional champion, in 2010 he fought Brice Guidon for his WPMF European Heavyweight Muaythai title and lost the fight by split decision.
 In the same year he became Amsterdam fight club heavyweight tournament champion defeating Slovenian Jasmin Bečirović and Thiago Martina in the final.
-Later that year he had debout for the world top promotion It's Showtime and lost to Rico Verhoeven by decision.
+Later that year he had his debut for the world top promotion It's Showtime and lost to Rico Verhoeven by decision.

 In 2011 he participated Enfusion: Quest for honor tournament.
 It was a TV Show featuring 15 fighters that live, train and fight together.
 During the show he defeated Sahak Parparyan and Redouan Cairo in SUPERKOMBAT, some of the best -95 kg fighters and went to the final tournament in Prague where he defeated Wendell Roche and loss to domestic Ondřej Hutník in the finals.

-In 2012 he fought in a tournament for WKN kickboxing GP and lost in the finals to the one of the best French kickboxers Stéphane Susperregui after extra round.
+In 2012 he fought in a tournament for WKN kickboxing GP and lost in the finals to one of the best French kickboxers Stéphane Susperregui after extra round.
 Then he fought Steve McKinnon for WBC Muaythai Super Cruiserweight World title and surprisingly lost the fight in the first round by overhand right knockout after only 16 seconds.

-On October 20, 2012 he became WAKO-Pro K-1 European champion defeating Toni Čatipović from Croatia after five rounds.
+On October 20, 2012, he became WAKO-Pro K-1 European champion defeating Toni Čatipović from Croatia after five rounds.
 In the second round Čatipović caught him with few elbows but without any cut that would hinder Muñoz to take victory.
 Later Čatipović was few times at the edge of knockout but managed to Finnish the fight, that clearly belonged to Muñoz.